stevus/web-browser/README.md

 | SquirrelFish  |  Webkit and adds JIT like TraceMonkey |     |     |
 | V8  | Google's Javascript engine used in Chrome and Opera  |     |     |
 |   |   |     |     |

+A Javascript engine consists of a Lexer and a Parser.

+This module is entirely separate from the Browser Engine.

+Several of these tend to be tied to a particular rendering engine.

 ## GUI Toolkit